sharife/goldenthread-v2/site/content/productions/pilgrimage.md

       credit: Actor
       image: https://ucarecdn.com/a6efa615-9dc0-4e2f-bbb3-689cf407cde3/
       bio: is an Afghan-American artist, based in California.
-She had the privilege of participating in *Eng﻿lish* at Capital Stage, and is excited to continue her journey with Golden Thread Productions.
+She had the privilege of participating in *English* at Capital Stage, and is excited to continue her journey with Golden Thread Productions.
     - name: Jeunée Simon
       bio: "(she/her) is a bicoastal actor, director, and consent educator.
 Recent